tonym128/tonym128.github.io/_posts/2018-03-16-the-pixelated-dawn-of-virtual-reality.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OO-HXxBT9S0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-It's not all games and some of the application I come back to are my Google 360 photo's using the [Cardboard Camera](https://play.google.com/store/apps/details?id=com.google.vr.cyclops&hl=en) app.
+its not all games and some of the application I come back to are my Google 360 photo's using the [Cardboard Camera](https://play.google.com/store/apps/details?id=com.google.vr.cyclops&hl=en) app.
 It gives you a sense of presence you just don't get from a normal photo or video clip.

-### Where do I think it's going ?
+### Where do I think its going ?

 We're still waiting on the big uptick, the moment where only for early adopters becomes everyone wants it and has to have it.